elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 >     >
 >     >                             ### Configure advanced boot loader options
 >     >
->     >                             From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-installation-setup-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-installation-setup-guide.pdf']);">vSphere Installation and Setup vSphere 5.0</a>&#8220;:
+>     >                             From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-installation-setup-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-installation-setup-guide.pdf']);">vSphere Installation and Setup vSphere 5.0</a>":
 >     >
 >     >                             > **Enter Boot Options to Start an Installation or Upgrade Script**
 >     >                             > You can start an installation or upgrade script by typing boot command-line options at the boot command line.
 >     >                             >
 >     >                             > At boot time you might need to specify options to access the kickstart file.
 You can enter boot options by pressing **Shift+O** in the boot loader.
 >     >                             >
->     >                             > A ks=&#8230; option must be given, to specify the location of the installation script.
+>     >                             > A ks=... option must be given, to specify the location of the installation script.
 Otherwise, a scripted installation or upgrade will not start.
-If ks=&#8230; is omitted, the text installer will proceed.
+If ks=... is omitted, the text installer will proceed.
 >     >                             >
 >     >                             > **Procedure**
 >     >                             >